oscarlazoarjona/fast/README.rst

 ====
 This is FAST, an acronym for FAST Atomic Spectroscopy from Theory.

+This software derives and solves optical Bloch equations efficiently.
+This can be done for an arbitrary number of atomic states and radiation fields.
+The equations are used primarily to produce theoretical spectra.

+A library of properties of alkali atoms (currently rubidium and cesium) is included to produce physically accurate equations from first principles or from tables of measured quantities.

+Symbolic derivations of the equations are also implemented.

 Installing
 ----------
 This software requieres gfortran, numpy, matplotlib, lapack, sympy and scipy to